uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 console.log(movie1['director'])  // "Tony Leondis"
 ```

 Now, people will think that *The Emoji Movie* got a rating of 8.6 instead of what it actually got - 3.3.
 Like it should have.
-Those were 1 hr 26 minutes I'll never get back.
+Those were 1 hr 26 minutes of my life that I'll never get back.

 Adding an object is essentially the same process as modifying an existing object property, except we name a property that is not yet in the object but we want to add.
 For example, let's add a `releaseDate` property that holds the day when the movie was released.